ywang037/Federated-Learning-PyTorch/fl_work_logs_b_cnn.md

     - using `lr=0.05` with `tf_cnn` and `t1` is far better than same lr with `wycnn_bn` and `t1`, so that for further runs, `wycnn_bn` will be abandoned for both FedAvg and FedSGD.
     - Similar to FedAvg, using `tf_cnn` with `lr=0.05` and `t1` outperforms same model with `lr=0.02` and `t1`.
 Moreover, using same model `tf_cnn` and same `lr=0.05`, `t2` performs similarly as `t1` but takes 27% more time.
 6. As runs of FedAvg and FedSGD do not achieve test accuracy higher than 78% in the allowed time (4K and 8K rounds, respectively), the target test accuracy to benchmark is chosen as {72%, 74%, 76%}.
+7. For FedAvg up to 4K rounds and FedSGD up to 8K rounds, although FedAvg has much higher speedup, **it is observed that the highest test accuracy achieved by FedAvg is slightly slower than that of FedSGD**.
+    - Therefore, to validate this observation, it would be interesting to extend the rounds of test, say FedAvg over 10K and FedSGd over 20K, then compare the performance.
+    - lr=0.05, 0.02, 0.01 can be tested for FedAvg; lr=0.1, 0.05, 0.02 can be tested for FedSGD.

 #### 3-B: Per mini-batch update convergence FedAvg vs SGD
 * 300,000 rounds mini-batch updates used in the vanilla FL paper is too many to complete in the allowed time for now.
 Therefore, one may consider **100,000 mini-batch updates** instead, which is equivalent to